-- While darker colors absorb heat and lighter colors reflect heat, house color has little to do with your energy savings.
+- Ignore myths about saving energy with certain roof colors.
+House color has little to do with your energy savings.
 What truly determines energy efficiency is proper ventilation and high-quality home insulation.

-- In some states, highly reflective roof shingles may be required to meet environmental codes.
+- Look into local environmental codes.
+In some states, highly reflective roof shingles may be required to be up to code.
 Contact your local roofing contractor to know if this applies to your situation and he can guide you in selecting the best shingle color.

 - Always be mindful of your neighbors.
 Look around your neighborhood – what color and shingle type are on the homes in the area?
 When it comes time to put your home on the market, you don’t want your home to stand out for the wrong reasons.
 Choose a shingle color that harmonizes well with the houses around yours as well as with the natural surroundings and your landscaping.